progwise/webentwickler-werkzeuge/00-git/README.md

 `git clone <address to the remote repository>`

-The remaining steps are the same as the previous scenario.
+The remaining steps are the same as in the previous scenario.

 ### Using `git pull`

 To sync our local repository with the remote repository, we can use the following command:

-* `git pull`
+`git pull`

 This command will fetch any changes from the remote repository and merge them into our local repository.
 If there are any conflicts, we will need to resolve them manually before committing the changes.